Illness Anxiety Disorder and Opiate Abuse Risks

 Over time, this practice can lead to opiate addiction, which essentially makes an already difficult situation so much worse.

-If you need information on illness anxiety disorder treatment or need help finding a treatment program, call our helpline at to speak with one of our phone counselors.
+If you need information on illness anxiety disorder treatment or need help finding a treatment program, call our helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.